 Are your steps being ordered by the Lord?
 They are if you have surrendered to Christ.
 Did you know that God delights in your way?
-God will never forsake His saints and you and your descendants will be blessed when you follow Christ.
+God will never forsake His saints and you will be blessed when you follow Christ.
 Your role is simple, ďSeek first the kingdom of God and His righteousnessĒ.
 His role is to fulfill the rest.
 Read the passage above again and thing about each phrase.
 Remember how King Solomon was promised by God to have riches and honor above all before him and after him?
 People overlook the main point of Godís promise.
 God honored Solomon because he did not ask for selfish indulgences.
 Solomon asked for God to give him wisdom and discernment so that he could faithfully fulfill the role God had called him to.
 God praised Solomon for not asking for long life, wealth, or vengeance on his enemies.
 Because Solomon did not ask for selfish things, God gave him his request to have wisdom to lead and then gave him riches and honor above all before him.
 God is counter culture to our human nature.
 When we seek self-fulfillment, we gain neither self-fulfillment nor do we fulfill our purpose God has called us to.
 Yet if we seek Godís ways, Godís word, and seek His will in our lives, we will be fulfilled and will never want for anything.
 Remember the Psalm, ďThe Lord is my Shepherd, I shall not wantĒ.
 If He is not leading us, we donít have that promise.

 If Godís law is in your heart, your steps will not slide; your enemies may seek to destroy you, but the Lord will not leave you in their hand.
 Keep Godís ways and He will exalt you to inherit the land.
 Who needs to seek their own good?
 God eagerly desires to bless our lives, all we need to do is seek Godís Kingdom and fulfill His purpose.